A son's unanswered text message, two sisters buried together, a newlywed couple and a 60-year-old love story: What we know about the collapse victims - KTVZ

 “I regret and sadly have to report the discovery of the lifeless bodies of Sophia López Moreira, Luis Pettengill and the youngest of their children,” the Foreign Minister of Paraguay, Euclides Acevedo, told Paraguayan television network Telefuturo last week.

 Vishal Patel and his wife, Bhavna Patel, were confirmed dead in the collapse, per Miami-Dade officials.
-Their 1-year-old daughter, Aishani, has not been identified among those who lost their lives.
+Their 1-year-old daughter, Aishani Gia Patel, was later identified among those who lost their lives.

 Vishal’s niece Sarina Patel previously told CNN that Bhavna was four months pregnant.